 An awesome place to visit in Madrid for half a day!

 - Home to the Crystal Palace

 - Take a boat ride on the Retiro Pond

 - 350 acres of beauty

-Why it’s Awesome: Madrid is one of Europe’s busiest cities, but you can’t tell once you step foot on the grounds of Retiro Park!
+Why it’s Awesome: Madrid is one of the best cities in Spain It’s also one of Europe’s busiest cities, but you can’t tell once you step foot on the grounds of Retiro Park!
 Filled with grassy fields, blooming gardens, and forested areas, Retiro Park is the perfect escape from the crowds.
 It once belonged to the Spanish monarchy, which is evident from the pristinely manicured and luxurious grounds.
 But now as a public park, it’s one of the most relaxing places in all of Madrid.